Home » Type » Noodles + Pastas » Garlicky Mushroom & Kale + Linguine

 I just moved to a new home, and as I settle into my new surroundings, quick and easy meals have been a must.
 There’s always so much to do to get settled and comfy.

 The recipe is flexible and cooks up fairly fast using one pot.
-It will be on your table within 35 minutes or so.
-I hope you enjoy this savory and simple meal as much as I did!
+It will be on your table within 35 minutes, and I think you’ll enjoy this simple, savory meal as much as I did!

 Ingredients You’ll Need

-This recipe is very flexible and can be mixed up using different broths, noodles, or herbs.
+This recipe is easily customizable and can be mixed up using different broths, noodles, or herbs.

-• Shallot – You can substitute with sliced white or yellow onion.
+• Shallot – Substitute with sliced white or yellow onion as needed.

-• Garlic – Fresh minced is best, but you can use 1 or 2 teaspoons of garlic powder if needed.
+• Garlic – Fresh minced is best, but you can use 2 teaspoons of garlic powder if needed.

-• Vegetable broth – The mushrooms on their own will give you a savory juice but I added a cup or so of vegetable broth to the finished mixture for extra juices.
+• Vegetable broth – The mushrooms on their own will give you a savory juice, but I added vegetable broth for extra juiciness.
 Miso broth would also be a good option, especially if you decide to use udon, soba, or ramen noodles.

 • Pasta – Use your favorite pasta.
 Here, I’ve used linguine.